 Phylum: Charophyta Family: Desmidiaceae

-Common in fairly acidic to mildly alkaline waters such as the plankton of lochs and moorland bogs and pools.
+Common in environments that have varying amounts of acidity.
+Found in the plankton of lochs and moorland bogs and pools.

 References: